top of page

 Despite bringing talent, education, and a desire to work hard, many immigrants face barriers to successful integration and acclimation to a new environment.
 Language barriers, cultural differences, complex and complicated immigration processes, lack of affordable housing and transportation are a few challenges immigrants face when they move to our region.
 On the other hand, service providers and employers interested in connecting with immigrants often lack the language and cultural background knowledge to do so successfully.

-The Center will provide services, connect immigrants to available resources, community partners, employers, and other opportunities to help them succeed.
-It will also serve as a partner to existing organizations and businesses so they can leverage the education, experience, and talent immigrants bring to benefit our community’s growth and prosperity.
+We provide services, connect immigrants to available resources, community partners, employers, and other opportunities to help them succeed.
+We also serve as a partner to existing organizations and businesses so they can leverage the education, experience, and talent immigrants bring to benefit our community’s prosperity.

 bottom of page